mweel1/usa_high_level/grants/personal-profile/index.md

 ## Date of Birth

+## Owned Homes

+All title transfer companies must accept a personal profile URL to set details about the home, or it can be manually entered.

-## Homes
+## Rented Homes

+All rental agreements must use the personal profile URL to set rental information, or it can be manually entered.

 ## Medical Events

-Licensed POS systems would receive and send medical events to the personal profile.
+Licensed medical systems would receive and send medical events to the personal profile.

 ### Home Automation Devices

-Home automation hubs can be added to your personal profile where their settings can be configured.
+[Home automation hubs](/grants/home-automation/) can be added to your personal profile where their services can be shared.

 ## Bookmarks

-A link to a store where a women wants her wedding ring.
+- Bookmarks can have multiple categories.

+- Bookmarks can be saved from the browser, and all native applications must have bookmarking functionality along along with optionally having deep linking capabilities.

 ## Contacts

-When adding a contact you can add it in clear text, or you can have a direct API link to another contact so when there information so does yours.
+When adding a contact you can add it in clear text, or you can have a direct API link to another contact so when there information changes so does yours.

 ## Communication

-Communication lines can be setup between personal profile to make voice calls, and text messaging services.
+[Communication lines](./communication/) can be setup between personal profile to make voice calls, and text messaging services.

+# Untied States Post Office

+The USPO would manage all the mail where all communications would be routed through the USPO for national security purposes.

+All mail would have to have a category when sent.

+There would be special govt in-box, and a public in-box.

+Any mail readers that accessed the the in-boxes would have the following requirements for govt emails when received:

+1. It would have to show the government agency associated with the e-mail.
+2. A special inbox for govt communications only.
+3. Provide alerts for critical e-mail(s).
+4. Provide a confirmation status they received the e-mail when read.

 # Application Store

 An application store would be available to use your personal information.
+Associated applications can:

-The application can subscribe to events in your personal profile, or access personal profile information.
+- Subscribe to events in your personal profile

-These are just "access" application services.
-They are not runnable application services.
+- Access personal profile information.
+- Provide access keys for application to application communication.

+# Storage

+A storage provider can be attached to a personal profile where folders and files can be managed.
+For example i-cloud, DropBox, and more.
+All storage facilities must provide a transfer capability if people want to switch.

+# Keys

+All keys can have meta-data associated with them along with the key.
+For example, a hotel room might have meta data around the room #.
+Furthermore keys can be issued where applications and URls are associated where applications would have direct access to the keys contents without a permission request.
+For example a hotel can provide a key and hotel automation system could have access to that key to receive meta-data, for example the room #.

-# Vehicle Keys
+## Vehicle Keys

 Vehicles, and vehicle keys would be in your public profile.

+## Hotel Keys

+Hotel keys can be provided to your personal profile.

 # Personal Profile Licensing Service

-A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure various operating systems could only request certain information from the personal profile.
+A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure only certain operating systems could only request certain information from the personal profile.
+For example Apple would be a license provider to handle authorization events from the personal profile.
+All licensed applications would be logged in the personal profile for foul play.